sgsaenger/vipster/INSTALL.md

 ## Precompiled releases

-Binary releases of *QtVipster* are provided for Windows, Linux and macOS on [github](https://github.com/sgsaenger/vipster/releases).
+Binary releases of *QtVipster* are provided for Windows, Linux and (infrequently) macOS on [github](https://github.com/sgsaenger/vipster/releases).
 An exemplary implementation of *WebVipster* can be found [here](https://sgsaenger.github.io/vipster/emscripten).
 An easy way to install *PyVipster* is via pip and PyPi: `pip install vipster`